 - I understand why you’re frustrated.
 I’m going to find a solution for you.

 - I would be upset in this situation, too.
 Let’s see what we can do to resolve the issue.

 - This isn’t the experience we want for our customers.
 You have every right to be upset.

-We originally published this post on December 20, 2016.
-We updated it for new insight on March 24, 2020.
+We originally published this post on December 20, 2016, and we updated it for new insight on September 25, 2020.